-If the orchestra started playing the Bond theme in your head, you need to call it off as this micro car has nothing to do with the secret agent 007.
-Bond Bug was manufactured in the 1970s, when there was a huge demand for cheap cars that have a great mileage.
+If the orchestra started playing the Bond theme in your head, you need to call it off as this pocket sized wagon had nothing to do with the secret agent 007.
+The Bond Bug was manufactured in the 1970s, when there was a huge demand for cheap cars that have a great mileage.
 This model featured a 700cc four-cylinder engine, placed at its front.
 The engine was manufactured by the Reliant Motor Company, which made it capable of reaching the top speed of 76 MPH.

 #2.
 Sinclair C5

 Sir Clive Sinclair quit his job in a successful company in the early 1980s to follow his dream of producing electric vehicles.
 He placed all his hopes in a one-seater: the Sinclair C5.
 The production of the car quickly went belly up, but Sinclair learned many valuable lessons from that failure.
 Instead of quitting on his vision, he kept going and today he’s one of the richest men in Britain.
 But, what happened with Sinclair C5?
 Not many units of this model were made and even those who did, failed to sell at the right price, so they had to be liquidated for prices even lower than $1,000 of today’s money.